ipChrisLee/ipChrisLee/README.md

 My academic interest is in computer system and architecture now.
 To exercise my ability on system and arch, I am preparing for nscscc-2023 (龙芯杯).

 I am also an ACGNM fans(二次元).
-I'm buliding my own ACGNM content manager [ProjSEED](https://github.com/ProjSEED-dev) which can prevent what I like from disappearing on the Internet (in paricular, China mainland Internet).
+I am buliding my own ACGNM content manager [ProjSEED](https://github.com/ProjSEED-dev) which can prevent what I like from being disappeared on the Internet (in paricular, China mainland Internet).

 ---